 The L.M.
 Montgomery Reader, Volume 2: A Critical Heritage is a critical anthology edited and introduced by Benjamin Lefebvre.
 It features twenty chapters of materials originally published between 1966 and 2012 by a range of authors, including Rosamond Bailey, Cynthia Brouse, Vanessa Brown and Benjamin Lefebvre, Helen M. Buss, Cecily Devereux, Monique Dull, Owen Dudley Edwards, Elizabeth Epperly, Irene Gammel, Carole Gerson, Jennifer H. Litster, T.D.
 MacLulich, Andrea McKenzie, Helen Porter, Laura M. Robinson, Mary Rubio, Emily Aoife Somers, Diane Tye, Elizabeth Waterston, and Rea Wilmshurst.
 The introduction also traces Montgomery’s critical reputation throughout the seven decades since her death.
 The book was published by University of Toronto Press as a jacketed hardcover in May 2014, preceded by Volume 1: A Life in Print (2013) and followed by Volume 3: A Legacy in Review (2015).
 The three volumes were available as a set beginning in November 2015.
+A paperback edition of all three volumes will be published in 2020.

 - The L.M.
 Montgomery Reader, Volume 2: A Critical Heritage at University of Toronto Press